-Watch the deity SUSANOO NO MIKOTO (borne in a portable shrine) battle the Yamata no Orochi (in the form of a giant SHISHI, 獅子) at the Unique Gion Sai Festival in Oda, Tsukuba (this Saturday- July 15th)– 小田の祇園際
+Watch the deity SUSANOO NO MIKOTO (borne in a portable shrine) battle the Yamata no Orochi (in the form of a giant SHISHI, 獅子) at the Unique Gion Sai Festival in Oda, Tsukuba (Saturday- July 20)– 小田の祇園際

 By Avi Landau

 The month of July is a very busy one indeed on the calendar of traditional events in Japan.
 Within and around the city limits of Tsukuba, there will be DOZENS of neighborhood festivals held over this weekend alone ( the 3rd weekend of July), while there are still many more to come next Saturday and Sunday ( just as there were many over the first two weekends of the month.